-Here is what to expect in your CSA this week
+Here is what you can expect in next week’s share

-Tomato Sauce from Joe’s Kitchen (that’s us of course)
+Tomato Sauce from Joe’s Kitchen at Screamin’ Ridge Farm

 Fresh Spinach from Screamin’ Ridge Farm